UPHSL-CCS/j4a-pl-teamba/README.md

 **Agatha (Loops):**
 Working on the loops made me realized that Python and JavaScript both use loops, but they handle them differently.
 In Python, for loops are usually used to go through a list or a range while in JavaScript, the for loop needs initialization, condition, and an increment.
 JavaScript also has a do-while loop, which Python doesn’t have.
 Python uses indentation to define the loop body, while JavaScript uses curly braces.
 Both languages support while, break, and continue in similar ways.

+**Anthony Hernandez (Arithmetic and Logical Expressions):**
+Implementing arithmetic and logical expressions revealed fascinating differences between the languages.
+Python's approach to operator precedence and the availability of unique operators like floor division (`//`) and chained comparisons (`1 < x < 10`) made it feel more mathematically intuitive.
+JavaScript's automatic type coercion in arithmetic operations was both powerful and potentially dangerous - the same expression could yield different results based on context.
+The most interesting discovery was how both languages handle short-circuit evaluation differently, especially with truthy/falsy values

 ---

 *This activity demonstrates our understanding of fundamental programming language concepts through comparative analysis and practical examples.*